TrumanGIT/True-North/README.md

 V Key = Power Attack key, change via the BFCO MCM menu.

-Caps Lock – Open the quick menu.
-While holding Caps Lock:
+Caps Lock – Open the quick menu. (change key in the wheeler menu by fressing insert) While holding Caps Lock:
  • Press M to open a new menu.
  • Press N to add a new slot to that menu.